Detecting dark matter using optically trapped Rydberg atom tweezer arrays

-Recently, several proposals have emerged that aim to detect light DM using different types of quantum sensors, such as superconducting qubits~\cite{Dixit:2020ymh, Chen:2022quj, Agrawal:2023umy, Chen:2024aya}, nitrogen-vacancy centers in diamond~\cite{Chigusa:2023roq, Chigusa:2024psk}, trapped ions~\cite{Ito:2023zhp}, and Rydberg atoms~\cite{Matsuki:1990mf, Ogawa:1996dr, Gue:2023jcd, Graham:2023sow, Engelhardt:2023qjf}.
-These quantum sensors are sensitive to oscillating electric and/or magnetic fields, which can be induced by the oscillating fields of light DM.
-One potential advantage of these quantum sensors is tunability of their resonant frequencies, enabling DM searches over a wider mass range including those which are not covered by conventional sensors.
+Recently, proposals have emerged that aim to detect light DM using qubit-type sensors \cite{Dixit:2020ymh, Chen:2022quj, Chen:2023swh,Agrawal:2023umy,Ito:2023zhp,Chigusa:2023roq,Gue:2023jcd, Graham:2023sow, Engelhardt:2023qjf,Chen:2024aya,Braggio:2024xed,Chigusa:2024psk,Dong:2025mdk,Chen:2025tgj,Zhao:2025thg,Nakazono:2025tak,Bodas:2025vff,Banerjee:2025jss,Fukuda:2025afi}.
+These quantum sensors are sensitive to oscillating electric and/or magnetic fields, which can be induced by the oscillating DM fields.
+One potential advantage of these quantum sensors is tunability of their excitation energies, enabling DM searches over a wider mass range including those which are not covered by conventional cavity experiments \cite{ADMX:2025vom}.
 Given the rapid advancements in quantum sensing technologies, it is both timely and important to investigate their potential for the direct detection of light DM.

 In this Letter, we propose a new method for detecting wave-like DM using Rydberg atoms.
-Rydberg atoms are atoms with a highly excited valence electron, and their resonant frequencies are easily controlled by applying an external electric and/or magnetic field.
-Furthermore, since the dipole matrix element between Rydberg states scales as $\sim O(\nu^2)$ with an effective principal quantum number $\nu$, this sensitivity to DM-induced excitation is significantly enhanced.
-By utilizing these remarkable features of Rydberg atoms, we show that the sensitivity to dark-photon DM could reach a parameter region unexplored before.
+(For early attempts of using Rydberg atoms for DM detection, see \cite{Matsuki:1990mf, Ogawa:1996dr}.)
+Rydberg atoms are atoms with a highly excited valence electron, and their excitation energies are easily controlled by an external electric and/or magnetic field.
+Furthermore, because the transition rate between Rydberg states scales as $\sim O(\nu^4)$ with an effective principal quantum number $\nu$ (see, e.g., \cite{Gallagher:RydbergAtoms}), the sensitivity to DM-induced excitation is significantly enhanced.
+Our protocol involves preparing a large ensemble of Rydberg atoms in optical tweezer arrays (OTAs) and searching for DM-induced transitions between Rydberg states.
+By utilizing remarkable features of Rydberg atoms, the sensitivity to dark-photon DM could reach a parameter region unexplored before.
+In particular, we show that the search with Rydberg atoms can cover the dark-photon mass of $O(0.1)\, {\rm meV}$, which is challenging to access with conventional methods using cavities.